shuup/shuup/doc/prices_and_taxes.rst

 Taxes are stored in order lines.
 Each order line can have several taxes applied and each of them is stored to a separate `line tax
-<shoop.core.models.OrderLineTax>` object linked to the order line.
+<shuup.core.models.OrderLineTax>` object linked to the order line.
-These line tax objects contain references to `~shoop.core.models.Tax` objects, the name of the tax, the applied amount and the base amount the tax is calculated off of.
+These line tax objects contain references to `~shuup.core.models.Tax` objects, the name of the tax, the applied amount and the base amount the tax is calculated off of.